pulsar-edit/pulsar/packages/markdown-preview/README.md

 The setting `Custom Syntax Highlighting Language Identifiers` lets you define a list of custom language identifiers that match up to languages available within your Pulsar installation

-For example, if you wanted to highlight your code like JavaScript by just using `j` as your Code Block language Identifier, and just us `p` to use Python Syntax Highlighting, you could add the following to this setting:
+For example, if you wanted to highlight your code like JavaScript by just using `j` as your Code Block language Identifier and `p` to use Python Syntax Highlighting, you could add the following to this setting:

 ```
 j: source.js, p: source.python